Group completions and the homotopical monadicity theorem: Introduction

 \subsection{Introduction to Part 1, the classical theory}

 We start with a general conceptual reinterpretation of material in \cite{Rant1}.
-That focused on direct comparison with the proof of the Beck monadicity theorem.
+That focused on direct comparison with the proof of the categorical monadicity theorem.
 Here we axiomatize a general homotopical variant of that classical categorical context.
-The axiomatization simplifies things by focusing attention on exactly what is needed.
-It is hoped and expected that it will serve as a guide to future applications.
-We emphasize that the theory here primarily focuses throughout on monads, not necessarily those coming from operads.
+The axiomatization simplifies things by focusing attention on exactly what is needed. {It should serve as a guide to future applications.
+A motivic application is work in progress \cite{Ajay}.} We emphasize that the theory here primarily focuses on monads, not necessarily those coming from operads.

 In brief, adjoint pairs of functors $(\SI,\OM)$ are ubiquitous in mathematics, and so are monads.
-The right adjoint $\OM\colon \sS\rtarr \sT$ always carries extra structure that is encoded by its taking values in the category $\GA[\sT]$ of algebras over the adjunction monad $\GA = \OM\SI$.
-The Beck monadicity theorem explains categorically when the resulting functor $\OM_{\GA}\colon \sS \rtarr \GA[\sT]$ is an equivalence of categories.
-We are concerned with the deeper situation when $\OM_{\GA}$ is {\em not} an equivalence.
-In homotopical contexts, $\OM$ very often takes values in the category $\bC[\sT]$ of $\bC$-algebras for some other monad $\bC$.
-Moreover, this structure often encodes calculational information that is invisible in the original adjunction and its monad.
+The right adjoint $\OM\colon \sS\rtarr \sT$ always carries extra structure that is encoded by its taking values in the category $\GA[\sT]$ of algebras over the adjunction monad $\GA = \OM\SI$. {As recalled in \cite{KMZ0}, the categorical monadicity theorem explains when the resulting functor $\OM_{\GA}\colon \sS \rtarr \GA[\sT]$ to $\GA$-algebras is an equivalence of categories.
+A homotopical generalization there explains quite generally when the same context gives an equivalence of homotopy categories.
+That can be viewed as a special case of the theory here, albeit one with much less precise structure.} In homotopical contexts, $\OM$ very often takes values in the category $\bC[\sT]$ of $\bC$-algebras for some other monad $\bC$.
+Moreover, the more precise axioms for this structure are generally not satisfied by the adjunction monad $\GA$, and that precision encodes both formal and calculational information that is invisible to $\GA$.

 Writing $\OM_{\bC}\colon \sS\rtarr \bC[\sT]$ for the resulting more structured version of $\OM$, we find that $\OM_{\bC}$ has a left adjoint $\SI_{\bC}\colon \bC[\sT] \rtarr \sS$ which we think of as a {\em monadically coequalized} variant of $\SI$.
 When applied to a free $\bC$-algebra $\bC X$, the coequalizer simplifies to give an isomorphism $\SI_{\bC}\bC X \iso \SI X$, and the unit of the adjunction restricts on free $\bC$-algebras to give a map of monads from $\bC$ to the adjunction monad $\GA$; see \autoref{alphamon} and \autoref{eye}.
 Approximating general $\bC$-algebras $Y$ by well-behaved approximations $\overline{Y}$, one finds a recognition principle of the following general form.